songweicn/nix-inside-config/README.md

 # Two Symlinks

-The entire repository relies on only two symbolic links.
+The entire architecture relies on only two symbolic links.

 ## 1. Select the active host